ibm-cloud-docs/sap/sap-provision-intel-bare-metal-vpc-gen2-deploy-infrastructure.md

 1. Enter the information that is in Table 1.
 1. Review the configuration **Summary** and then click **Create bare metal server**.

-After the bare metal server is provisioned and is ready for SSH logon, you can begin installing SAP NetWeaver applications.
+After the bare metal server is provisioned and is ready for SSH logon, you can begin installing SAP HANA or SAP NetWeaver applications.

 Table 1 is a summary of the fields and values that are used to provision Bare Metal Servers for Virtual Private Cloud (VPC).